-The source analysis results using the volume conductor model 6CompAnisoBrain are presented in Table 3 and Figure 6.
-In order to get a first overview of the underlying source structure, the GFS was applied, resulting in a single activity peak with a GOF value of 97.03% in the left hemisphere at the posterior lateral border of the lesion, as shown in the upper row of Figure 6.
+Differences of dipole fit results in the volume conductor models of FE conductivity labeling section and the result using model 6CompAnisoBrain first overview of the underlying source structure, the GFS was applied, resulting in a single activity peak with a GOF value of 97.02% in the left hemisphere at the posterior lateral border of the lesion, as shown in the upper row of Fig. 6.
 In a second step, the depth-weighted MNLS was used to corroborate the GFS result.
-The result is shown in the second row of Figure 6, consisting again of a single activity peak at the posterior lateral border of the lesion.
+The result is shown in the second row of Fig. 6, consisting again of a single activity peak at the posterior lateral border of the lesion.
 Moving and rotating single dipole fits were then started with the GFS localization result as seedpoint.
-With a GOF of about 97.1%, the best fit for both moving and rotating dipole model to the data was achieved slightly (about 2.5mm) outside the predefined source space mesh at the posterior lateral border of the lesion at the gyral crown as shown in the third row of Figure 6.
-The reconstructed dipoles pointed mainly in posterior direction and had amplitudes of about 170nAm.

-Finally, the bottom row of Figure 6 shows the sLORETA result whose peak was at exactly the same position as the GFS peak.
+With a GOF of about 97.1%, the best fit for both moving and rotating dipole model to the data was achieved slightly (about 2.5 mm) outside the predefined source space mesh at the posterior lateral border of the lesion at the gyral crown as shown in the third row of Fig. 6.
+The reconstructed dipoles pointed mainly in posterior direction and had amplitudes of about 170 nAm.
+Finally, the bottom row of Fig. 6 shows the sLORETA result whose peak was at exactly the same position as the GFS peak.
 For sLORETA, the indicated GOF in Table 3 is the GOF of the embedded MNLS approach before standardization.
-The crosshairs in Figure 6 are located at the amplitude peaks for GFS, MNLS and sLORETA and at the localized position for the rotating dipole fit.
+The crosshairs in Fig. 6 are located at the amplitude peaks for GFS, MNLS and sLORETA and at the localized position for the rotating dipole fit.